symeta/irsa-fluid-eks/README.md

 # irsa-fluid-eks
-The objective of this repo is to test how to install fluid on eks via irsa
+The objective of this repo is to test how to install fluid on eks with authentication by irsa rather than secret token.

 ## 1.amazon eks cluster provision